 Peacekeeping simulations & games are designed to show the ethical and practical dilemmas inherent in UN peace operations, based on real-life scenarios.

-Walter Dorn conceived the idea of video games for peacekeeping in 2017 while working at the United Nations as a “Protection Technology and Innovation Expert.”
+Walter Dorn conceived the idea of video games for peacekeeping in 2017 while serving at the United Nations as a “Protection Technology and Innovation Expert.”
 He wanted a visual tool to show how technologies could be applied in UN field operations.
 He also saw the potential of digital platforms to assist with peacekeeping training and public education.
-He has also written on a blog post on his vision and experience.
+He has written a blog post on his vision and experience.